Sulemanitmer/AI-Cube/README.md

 # AI-Cube
-I will create an AI that will solve any rubik's cube
+I will create an AI that will solve any rubik's cube.

 <b>Cube Features</b>
 - You may generate a cube with as many cubie objects as you want.
 (I would not reccomend surpassing a size of 50 as it will start to lag)
 - You may shuffle the cube for x amount of steps.